Linked Open Data

 Local and Global Interoperability via Export and Publishing

-Linked data in the library creates a common language for communication and discovery across silo systems within the customer’s institution.
-This seamless interoperability is built on enriched library records – with URLs for language, name, subject and other identifiers – which can be displayed and exported by various Ex Libris applications.
+Linked open data in the library creates a common language for communication and discovery across silo systems within the customer’s institution.
+This seamless interoperability is built on enriched library records – with URLs for language, name, subject, and other identifiers – which can be displayed and exported by various Ex Libris applications.

 Linked open vocabularies also make it possible to discover and analyze resources held in external systems, such as research facilities, the Library of Congress, etc. Additionally, these external systems can use the resources at the customer’s library to improve the quality and accuracy of their own data.